Pokémon Go: Nintendo

-Investors were buoyed by the response to the initial release of Pokémon Go on July 7, with Nintendo's share price rising by an initial 10% and by July 14 shares rose to as high as 50%.
-Despite Nintendo only owning a 32% stake in The Pokémon Company and an undisclosed stake in Niantic, Nintendo's market value increased by US$9 billion within five days of release of Pokémon Go.
-The trend continued for more than a week after the game's release and by July 19, the stock value of Nintendo more than doubled as compared to pre-release.
-Turnover sales reached a record-breaking ¥703.6 billion (US$6.6 billion); and trading of the stock accounted for a quarter of all trades on the Tokyo Stock Exchange's main board.
-The Financial Times believed that investors were speculating not on Pokémon Go as such, but on future Nintendo app releases being as successful as the company moves more into the mobile app market—an area they were historically reluctant to enter in the belief it would cannibalise its portable console and video game sales.
+Investors were buoyed by the response to the initial release of Pokémon Go on July 7, with Nintendo's share price elevating by an initial 10 percent and by July 14, shares rose to as large as 50 percent.
+Despite Nintendo only owning a 32 percent stake in The Pokémon Company and an undisclosed stake in Niantic, Nintendo's market value increased by US$9 billion within five days of the release of Pokémon Go.
+This trend continued for more than a week after the game's release, and by July 19, the stock value of Nintendo more than doubled compared to its pre-release.
+Turnover sales reached a record-breaking ¥703.6 billion (US$6.6 billion), and trading of the stock accounted for a quarter of all trades on the Tokyo Stock Exchange's main board.
+The Financial Times believed that investors were speculating not on Pokémon Go as such, but on future Nintendo app releases being as successful as the company moves more into the mobile app market—an area they were historically reluctant to enter in the belief it would cannibalize its portable console and video game sales.
 Nintendo plans to release four more smartphone app games by March 2017, and investors remarked that Pokémon Go showed Nintendo still has some of the "most valuable character intellectual property in the world" with franchises such as Super Mario, The Legend of Zelda, and Metroid.

-By July 22, Nintendo gained ¥1.8 trillion ($17.6 billion) in market capitalization since the game's launch.
-However, following clarification from Nintendo that the company did not produce Pokémon Go nor had tangible financial gains from it, its stock fell by 18%—equating to a ¥708 billion ($6.7 billion) loss in market value—on July 25.
+By July 22, Nintendo had gained ¥1.8 trillion (US$17.6 billion) in market capitalization since the game's release.
+However, following clarification from Nintendo that the company did not produce Pokémon Go nor had tangible financial gains from it, its stock fell by 18 percent—equating to a ¥708 billion (US$6.7 billion) loss in market value—on July 25.
 This was the largest single-day decline for Nintendo since 1990 and the maximum one-day exchange of finances allowed on the Tokyo Stock Exchange.
-The company has an approximate 13% "effective economic stake" in the game, according to Macquarie Securities.
+The company has an approximately 13 percent "effective economic stake" in the game, according to Macquarie Securities.

 Other companies

 The surge in stocks extended beyond Nintendo, with Tomy, TV Tokyo, and the Bank of Kyoto, among other companies, all seeing significant gains.
-Similarly, Zagg, which owns a company that manufactures battery cases, saw a 25% rise in its stock in relation to Pokémon Go.
+Similarly, Zagg, which owns a company that manufactures battery cases, saw a 25 percent rise in its stock in relation to Pokémon Go.